Illegally Grazing Horses

 Are landowners responsible for the horses?

-While the horses are on your land, you must not cause them to suffer.
-Prompt action via UK Bailiff Services helps mitigate long-term welfare responsibilities.
+While horses are detained on your land, you must not cause them to suffer.
+Reasonable care, including access to water, must be provided.
+Acting promptly helps minimise ongoing welfare responsibilities.

 Do you cover rural and urban properties?